vmware-tanzu/tanzu-dev-portal/content/outcomes/secure-software-supply-chain/building-a-container.md

 ## Dockerfile

 If you're already familiar with building a container image, this is probably where you got your start.
 A Dockerfile defines a series of actions (copy files, run commands, etc) that will be executed against a base image.
-These actions are used to prepare a complete operating system image for your applications, complete with system-level dependencies.
+These actions are used to prepare an operating system image for your applications, complete with all system-level dependencies.
 Consider this basic Dockerfile:

 ```dockerfile
 FROM ubuntu:18.04